 If appropriate the Duty Manager/GP Partners will discuss the incident and a formal letter will be sent to the patient.
 If a patient's name appears more than once in the log book a letter will be sent informing the patient that any further abusive behaviour will result in removal from the list.
 On the third occasion, the patient will be removed from the list immediately and a letter will be sent confirming this.

 Please note our reception team run a very busy service.

-Our team wear headsets and will be taking calls and working from the computers as well as dealing with face to face enquiries
+Our team wear headsets and are taking calls and working from the computers

 Please note that calls are recorded for training and monitoring purposes